 Korean Melons for the Cool Cucumber & Peppermint Salad

 Korean melons are really refreshing in this salad too if you are lucky enough to find them at your local Farmers market or specialty grocery store.
 They are very similar to cucumbers in that they have a crisp refreshing texture.
 Korean melons are sweet, but not as sweet as other melons.
 They are more like a cross between a cucumber and a honeydew melon.
 When they are ripe and fully matured, they have a beautiful yellow-orange hue.
 Unfortunately, their skin is too tough to leave on so we don’t get to see that in the salad.
 I love using both the cucumber and Korean melon in this salad when I have them at the same time.
 If you can’t find just use more more of the cucumber you do have.

 Some cucumbers taste bitter and will not make for a refreshing salad.
 It’s best to cut a few slices and taste the cucumbers first.
 One kind in particular to watch out is the pickling cucumber.
-I have found if a cucumber has a slight bitterness, it gets even more bitter (not the fun bitter) with time and can ruin your dish.
+I have found if a cucumber has a slight bitterness when first peeled and cut, it gets even more bitter (not the fun bitter) with time and can ruin your dish.

 Peppermint has a more subtle mint taste than spearmint but equally refreshing with a little pepper kick.
 Its leaves are smooth, tender and bright deep green color.
 Peppermint isn’t as common in grocery stores as spearmint though.
 If you can’t find peppermint, a combination of spearmint and arugula will give a similar flavor profile and be equally good.